AntalZsofia/MyLibrary/README.md

 1. **Registration:** Create an account or log in if you already have one.
 Registration may require providing your email address and setting a password.

-2. **Create Bookshelves:** Start by creating bookshelves that match your categorization preferences.
-You can create bookshelves for genres, authors, or any other criteria you prefer.

-3. **Add Books:** Begin adding books to your bookshelves.
+2. **Add Books:** Begin adding books to your collection.
 Fill in the book details, and you can even upload cover images or scan ISBN barcodes to auto-populate book information.

-4. **Manage Your Collection:** Use the app to manage your book collection efficiently.
+3. **Manage Your Collection:** Use the app to manage your book collection efficiently.
 Update book details, remove books, or search for specific titles with ease.